Chicken braised in red wine and aromatics, topped with bacon, onions and mushrooms, coq au vin is classic French comfort food.

 - Kosher salt and freshly cracked pepper

-- 3 tbsp butter (I use salted butter)
+- 3 tablespoon butter (I use salted butter)

 - 18 pearl onions, peeled (see notes below)